MichaelCurrin/coding-blog/_posts/2020-02-27-this-blog-moves-to-forestry.md

 ### Saving and rebuilding

 * The default is to save a page as a **draft**.
-* Forestry will **autosave** content for you and if you return to a file it will ask you if you want to discard changes or use the work in progress unsaved changes.
+* Forestry will **auto-save** content for you and if you return to a file it will ask you if you want to discard changes or use the work in progress unsaved changes.
 * When adding a site to Forestry, it by default only it only looks at **public** repos.
 You can add access as well for **private** repos, but you might avoid this if you have permissions for a work-related org of private repos.
 * When you add a Github repo to Forestry, you get to choose the **branch**.
 When you've confirmed, you'll get an email from Github saying that a public key was added to the repo.
 This means you have authorized Forestry to edit that repo.
 * A commit is made whenever you click save in Forestry.
 These appear in Github as authored by your user and a Forestry user.